November 03, 2015 / Business

 Sheet Metal for Jewelry

 You won't get very far without stock on hand.
-Raw metal materials are essential for your bench whether it's metal sheet or jewelry wire.
+Jewelry Supplies are essential for your bench whether it's metal sheet or jewelry wire.
 I would start out with copper and brass then make your way up to sterling silver and .999 fine silver as your designing and talents improve.
 These base metals can save you lots of money while you work on your skill sets.
 One thing I liked to do when I started out, was to begin a project using copper.
 The final piece could then be completed in sterling silver if it was still something that I wanted to recreate.

 Watch the video!
 Jewelry Studio Bench Set-Up